esbullington/flask-bootstrap/README.md

 Here's a [brief article](http://initd.org/psycopg/articles/2011/06/05/psycopg-windows-mingw/) on getting these dependencies running on Windows (exact instructions would be welcome)

 #### 2. Python virtual environment and dependencies
-It's probably a good idea to create a virtual environment for this project using `virtualenv`, which is installed using:
+It's probably a good idea to create a virtual environment for this project using `virtualenv` and `virtualenvwrapper`, which are installed using:

-    pip install virtualenv
+    pip install virtualenvwrapper

 Then, clone the repo, cd into it, and create a project virtual environment.
 I like to host my virtual environments in each project directory (but include it in the .gitignore so it's not gitable).
 So something like: